First Avenue School (Columbus, Ohio)

 The First Avenue School is a former public school building in the Harrison West neighborhood of Columbus, Ohio.
 It was listed on the Columbus Register of Historic Properties in 1983, and was listed as part of the Near Northside Historic District, on the National Register of Historic Places, in 1980.

+History

 The building is one of the oldest in the neighborhood, built in 1874.
 It is also one of the oldest remaining school buildings in Columbus, built at the same time as the Second Avenue School and Stewart Alternative Elementary, also still extant.
 In 1984, Wood Development remodeled the building into the First Avenue Office Center at a cost of $1.2 million.

+Appearance

 The Italianate structure has segmental arched windows, a wood cornice, hipped roof, and piers on the corner of each projection.
 The school's main entrance features a round arch with a brick keystone.